killy971/hpc-coveralls/README.md

 This option can be used together with `--display-report` for testing purpose.<br/>
 For example, you can try various combinations of the other options and confirm the difference in the resulting report outputs.

-#### --print-response
+#### --curl-verbose

-This boolean option prints the raw json response received after posting the coverage report to coveralls.io.
+This boolean option enables curl verbose mode and prints the raw json response received after posting the coverage report to coveralls.io.

 # Limitations